yugo2911/mpv-jimaku-autoload/README.md

     └── Browse, search, manage subtitles
 ```
 > [!NOTE]
-> Some GUI options are WIP
+> Script works but some GUI options are still WIP